tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 ## Timer Choice {#timer-choice}

-When setting T, implementations are cautioned that the new path could have a longer round-trip time (RTT) than the original.
+When setting T, implementations are cautioned that the new path could have a longer RTT than the original.

 In settings where there is external information about the RTT of the active path, implementations SHOULD use T = 3xRTT.